shannon-vaz/langchain-tutorial/README.md

 - Each app has it's own `.env` file that must be created following the `.env.example` file in the app's directory
 - Before running the app, install dependencies and create the `.env` file
+- Activate the virtual environment for the app with `pipenv shell` before running the app
+- After running the app, remember to switch the virtual env when running another app

 ## Useful pipenv commands

 - `pipenv install` - Installs dependencies
 - `pipenv shell` - Activates virtual environment

-## TODO

-- add instructions for running each app in app README